 “Their country’s tears shall dew the grave where valour sleeps; and o’er the brave proud freedom shall her banner wave, to consecrate their victory”.

 The Duke of Wellington and Marshal Blücher met near an inn named La Belle Alliance after the battle.
 Blücher wanted to name the battle La Belle Alliance, while Wellington preferred the name The Battle of Waterloo.
 Below is an image of a German map titled Plan der glorreichen Schlacht bei La Belle-Alliance am 18ten Juni 1815.

 Featured below is a map that was made in 1816 by the cartographer and surveyor Willem Benjamin Craan.
 He interviewed veterans from both sides of the battle before the map was published in Belgium.

 The map below was created by Sergeant Major Edward Cotton.
 Edward Cotton was a veteran of the Battle of Waterloo and author of the book A voice from Waterloo.
 He became a battlefield guide after his retirement from the British Army.

 Napoleon was exiled to the British ruled island of Saint Helena after his defeat.
 He lived there until his death at the age of 51.
-Pictured on the right is a lithograph of Napoleon at Saint Helena.
+Pictured above is a lithograph of Napoleon at Saint Helena.